streamdata-gallery-organizations/box/_listings/box/openapi.md

         name: FOLDER_ID
       - in: header
         name: If-Match
-        description: "This is in the \u2018etag\u2019 field of the folder object"
+        description: This is in the etag field of the folder object
       responses:
         200:
           description: OK